 Babies change things don’t they?
 And they certainly have an impact on your finances.
 Whether you return to work or not you’ll definitely have to readjust your spending habits when you become a parent.
-Here are financial adviser Becky’s top baby budgeting tips – why not pick out a few that will work for you?
+We spoke to financial adviser Becky Goddard-Hill for her top tips on baby budgeting.
+Why not pick out a few that will work for you?

 Activity classes are lots of fun and a great way to meet other parents but not all suit every baby.
 Ask if you could try before you buy, it could save you from an expensive mistake.
 I’ve asked for classes as gifts before now for my children’s birthdays or Christmas.
 This is something grandparents are often happy to provide.
 Consider trying out your local parent and baby groups too.